Zara website homepage showing fashion model in luxurious architectural setting

 Cohesive minimalist design

-Over half of the participants said they wanted a more simplified interface for navigation, including more pictures of the product without the need of having to scroll up and down.
+Over half of the participants wanted a simpler interface for navigation, including more pictures of each product without having to scroll up and down.

-How can Zara upgrade their flagship site to holistically mirror the simplicity of their products and in-person stores?
+How can Zara's flagship site mirror the simplicity of its products and its physical stores?

 Screenshot of Zara homepage showing large hero image with 'NEW IN' text overlay and navigation menu